 But what about your IT team?
 They can access your database to carry out administrative services for example.

-And if your IT is outsourced to a 3rd party organisation then they could also have access to your sensitive information.
-It may also be the same if your system is being hosted.
+And if you outsource your IT to a 3rd party organisation then they could also have access to your sensitive information.
+It may also be the same if you have a hosted system.

 Encrypting data ‘at rest’